LuuuXG/Brain-Imaging-Transcriptomics-Scripts/README.md

 ## Usage

+You can click and open the `main.R` file in the `./R` folder to perform an imaging transcriptomics analysis starting with the acquisition of gene expression matrix.

-## Possible issues
+## Possible Issues

 1. `reticulate` crash or similar probelms: [py_run_file_impl() crashing since .v1.27](https://github.com/rstudio/reticulate/issues/1422)
-Reinstall R might help.
+Reinstall `R` might help.
 2. `Error in serialize(data, node$con) : error writing to connection`
 This may be related to insufficient memory, especially for GSEA analysis of multiple PLS components.